OneEsk19/Zymoseptoria-tritici/README.md

   - script that modified GATK output VCF
   - used in PlotFilteredSNPs.rmd

+* byChrom_snp_matrix.Rmd
+  - This document outlines how to create the appropriately formatted matrices for downstream analysis
+    - individual steps (deprecated)
+    - looped version that automates the above

 * drought_status_pop.Rmd
   - pipeline for indicating drought status per isolate and re-ordering the VCF file accordingly

+* high_missing_indv.Rmd
+  - This removes the 3 individuals that evaded the initial vcf filter (due to being only very slightly above lower threshhold)
+  - Then recodes the main VCF

+* loci.csv
+  - MOVE THIS TO /data_sheets and rename to: all_loci_snpIndex

 * metadata_wrangling
   - various bits and bobs to aid with my understanding of the dataset